-(1) "Directory Information" is that information generally needed in locating a particular academic staff member, including information found in the University Catalog, Time Schedule of Classes, and Telephone Directory.

-(2) "Records of Academic Achievement" are limited to the information as to the number of credits earned toward a degree or in post-doctoral work, and certificate(s), diploma(s), license(s), and degree(s) received.

-(3) "Salary Information" shall include the rate of pay and terms and conditions of employment.

-(4) "Personal Records" are all other records containing information concerning an academic staff member, apart from those identified above.
+- (1) "Directory Information" is that information generally needed in locating a particular academic staff member, including information found in the University Catalog, Time Schedule of Classes, and Telephone Directory. - (2) "Records of Academic Achievement" are limited to the information as to the number of credits earned toward a degree or in post-doctoral work, and certificate(s), diploma(s), license(s), and degree(s) received. - (3) "Salary Information" shall include the rate of pay and terms and conditions of employment. - (4) "Personal Records" are all other records containing information concerning an academic staff member, apart from those identified above.
 Personal records include but are not limited to: Information kept by the University, college, or school, department or division concerning a specifically identifiable faculty member and furnished by the staff member or by others at the University's, college's or school's, department's or division's, or at the staff member's request.
 Personal records include but are not limited to: information as to discipline, counseling, membership activity, other behavioral records, professional preparation and experience, professional performance (e.g., assignment and work-load, quality of teaching - including records tabulated from students' classroom survey evaluations - research, and service to the institution), personnel data relating to such matters as promotions, tenure, leaves, retirement credits and the like, and professional activities external to the institution, including but not limited to, awards, recognition, research activity, or travel.

-[Publications: The publication(s) referred to or incorporated by reference in this rule are available from the University of Oregon.]
-Stat.
-Auth.: ORS Ch.
-Stats.
-Implemented: ORS 351.065 & 352.010 Hist.: UOO 4, f.
+[Publications: Publications referenced are available from the agency.]

+Hist.: UOO 4, f.
 8-13-73, ef.
 9-1-73; UOO 5, f.
 10-22-73, ef.
 11-11-73; UOO 14(Temp), f.
 8-11-75, ef.
-8-7-75 through 12-4-75; UOO 25, f. & ef.
+8-7-75 - 12-4-75; UOO 25, f. & cert. ef.
 8-17-76